Mini Mincemeat Pies

 Growing up, mincemeat pie was not a typical Christmas dessert in our house.

-Now that I’m an adult I have an even deeper appreciation of mince pie.
-It’s sweet, filled with warm winter spices, and tastes just like classic Christmas.
+Now that I’m an adult, I have an even deeper appreciation of mince pie.
+It’s sweet, filled with warm winter spices, and tastes like classic Christmas.
+It’s packed with fresh apples, dried fruits, cinnamon, allspice, and a touch of brandy.

-If you’re looking for the perfect classic Christmas dessert you’ll adore these mini mincemeat pies!
+If you’re looking for the perfect classic Christmas dessert, you’ll adore these mini mincemeat pies!

 Mini Mincemeat Pies with a bite taken out of it.